Improve Security with Facial Access Control

 Operating Temperature – -30°C to +60°C

-Face Scanners powered by Optima Access Control Software delivers Greater Control and Flexibility
+Face Scanners Powered by Optima Access Control Software Deliver Greater Control and Flexibility

 Secure and seamless user experiences with biometric authentication